 Miss Mason has asked us to state that she expects to be in Lancashire and Cheshire between October 10th and 19th, and could speak in the areas of the proposed West Lanca-shire, West Cheshire, and North Wales Federations.
-The 12th and 13th are already booked.
+The shire, West Cheshire, and North 12th and 13th are already booked.